pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     - `A.fill_value().dtype == A.dtype`
     - `A.fill_value().device == A.device`

-    The fill-value of a sparse non-hybrid tensor is a scalar tensor `torch.tensor(0, dtype=A.dtype, device=A.device)`.
+    The fill value of a sparse non-hybrid tensor is a scalar tensor `torch.tensor(0, dtype=A.dtype, device=A.device)`.

-5. The fill-value of a hybrid sparse tensor has the same shape as the dense part of the tensor.
+5. The fill value of a hybrid sparse tensor has the same shape as the dense part of the tensor.

     For instance, for a sparse tensor `A` in COO storage format we